Fix: GitHub Actions Matrix Strategy Not Working — Jobs Not Running or Failing

 node: 18 # Should add macOS with node 18 onlyWhy This Happens

-GitHub Actions matrix strategy has several behaviors that aren’t obvious:
+GitHub Actions matrix strategy has several behaviors that aren’t obvious from the documentation alone.

 - Matrix variable access — use